 While feeling sad and anxious is common, if your symptoms don’t get better on their own within a few days, you may have depression.

 Here are some of the possible symptoms:

-- You don’t enjoy the things you used to enjoy.
+- Not enjoying the things you used to enjoy.

-You are more likely to suffer from depression during pregnancy if:
+You are also more likely to suffer from depression during pregnancy if: